-In 2016-17, the main reasons for electricity billing complaints were high bills and alleged errors.
-For gas billing complaints, the main reasons were high bills, alleged errors, meters and fees.
-For water billing complaints, the main reasons were high bills, alleged errors and fees.
+In 2017-18, the main reasons for electricity billing complaints were high bills and alleged errors.
+For gas and water billing complaints, the main reasons were high bills, alleged errors and fees.

-For electricity, gas and water complaints, the main reason for credit complaints were payment of arrears and, for electricity and gas complaints, debt collection.
+For electricity and gas complaints, the main reason for credit complaints were payment of arrears and debt collection.